Toberumono/Namelist-Parser/README.md

 # Namelist-Parser
 A parser for WRF namelist files.

-This uses my Custom Structures library, available at [https://bitbucket.org/toberumono/customstructures](https://bitbucket.org/toberumono/customstructures).
+This uses my Structures library, available at [https://github.com/Toberumono/Structures](https://github.com/Toberumono/Structures).

 This is used in my WRF Runner script, available at [https://github.com/Toberumono/WRF-Runner](https://github.com/Toberumono/WRF-Runner).